wp-plugins/bridgedd/readme.txt

 BridgeDD is a WordPress&harr;phpBB bridge that...works.

 You can log in and out from WordPress or phpBB as you always do, and you will be automatically logged in/out of both applications.
-When someone registers to become a member, they automatically become a member of both applications.
+New members in one application become members in the other application just by browsing to that application.
 There is no need to worry about "integrating" existing members into both applications &mdash; BridgeDD handles it automatically.

 And best of all, the bridging is done using a breakthrough technology that eliminates the bloat, sluggishness, and bugs of other WordPress-based bridge plugins and phpBB-based bridge MODs.

 You can obtain support by visiting the [**BridgeDD support board**](http://www.diondesigns.org/bridgedd/support/index.php) (phpBB, of course!).
-Becoming a member on the support board will give you access to BridgeDD Premium, an accessory plugin that provides basic cross-posting capabilities as well as a recent-topics widget.
+Becoming a member on the support board will give you access to BridgeDD Premium, an accessory plugin that provides cross-posting capabilities.
 Members can also ask support questions.

 Those who become a BridgeDD Subscriber will gain access to a private forum where you can download **BridgeDD PRO**, the bridge everyone has been waiting for!
-You will be able to add your WordPress header, menus, and widgets directly into your phpBB templates *without loading WordPress*, giving you the ability to create a lightweight, seamless bridge.
+You will be able to add your WordPress header, menus, and widgets directly into your phpBB templates *without loading WordPress*, giving you the ability to create an integrated site that looks great and...works.

 == Installation ==